Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 The models describe a population divided into compartments (depending on the epidemic model) and are implemented in two ways:

 * As a **mean-field ODE approximation**, which assumes homogeneous mixing of the population and describes the evolution of the proportions of susceptible and infected individuals over time.
-Note that the population in these models are always constant.
+The total population N is assumed constant, so S(t)+I(t)=N, or in terms of proportions, s(t)+i(t)=1.

 * As a **stochastic network-based simulation** using the Gillespie algorithm, which accounts for discrete individuals and network structure, allowing for variability and local effects of infection spread.

 ### S-I (Susceptible-Infected)